Did we act fast enough?

 We hope all publishers will take this analysis as a cue to reflect on the ways they attempt to capture and direct people’s attention.
 On most days, the implications may be relatively benign.
 But sometimes, there will be dire consequences for the way information is disseminated, as there have been over these past several months.
 In those moments, high and well-practiced standards will benefit us all.

-Our analysis was conducted between April 24 – May 18, 2020, sourced exclusively through Internet Archive’s Wayback Machine.
+Our analysis covered the period between January 6 – March 6, 2020, sourced exclusively through Internet Archive’s Wayback Machine.
 Internet Archive is a non-profit digital library founded in 1996 and its Wayback Machine has archived 431 billion web pages since it’s inception.

 Did you only count headlines that mention Covid-19 or coronavirus?